 Never Skip your Breakfast

 Obviously, it’s not the first you’ve heard this.
 Various studies reveal that having breakfast is the most crucial factor of a human being’s health and memory power.
 Being a student, you are supposed to memorize nothing short of infinite information while you learn.
 If you tend to regularly skip breakfast, this will affect your brainpower.
 So start your day with a healthy well-balanced breakfast!

 Get moving while you learn

 Do not compromise on exercise.
 Regular exercise enhances your focus and mental strength.
 It is a great medium to reduce anxiety.
-After all if you don’t have enough headspace, how would you think clearly?
+After all, if you don’t have enough headspace, how would you think clearly?
 Mental Health is as important as physical health when it comes to academics.
 Exercise is the best method to have a healthy mind.

 How simple a word, but this is too important.
-Late Night studies and assignment works are all right to some extent, but making it a practise can put your health at risk.
+Late Night studies and assignment works are all right to some extent, but making it a practice can put your health at risk.
 While you concentrate on brain food and exercise, also make sure to get good sleep regularly.